[Home] to paraglide.net [SD Log] [Amigo] [Activity] [Photo] [Comments] [Incidents] [Weather] [SBSA] [SCPA]

 The Mega Man (Ron Gruell) took the Pine Mountain Challenge Cash Prize and Trophy with the first flight to the beach, landing at the Ventura Pier.
 Ron launched his Comet 1 late (about 6 pm) in smooth weak air.
 Didn't get up at launch, but climbed to 12K over the river and pulled the glide, clearing the freeway with a couple hundred to spare.

-Flying from Pine's South Launch on a Wednesday in the mid 1984, under my new Comet 2 165, I logged the [first 100 mile flight from Southern California] (south of the Owens Valley).
+Flying from Pine's South Launch on a Wednesday in mid 1984, under my new Comet 2 165, I logged the [first 100 mile flight from Southern California] (south of the Owens Valley).
 Mike Arrambide got UP to give me a new cocoon harness and a reserve to replace my original weathered knee hanger.
 I stretched my initial 105 mile mark with flights to Barstow (133 miles), 2 flights to the same spot in the Panamint Valley (155 miles), and on September 10, 1988 to Ludlow on Interstate 40 (179 miles).
-The Ludlow flight held the Pine OD mark for 15 rusty years.
+The Ludlow flight held the Pine OD mark for 15 rusty years. (yes, I flew a knee hanger harness in big air like the Ownes Valley with no reserve for my initial 3 years of Hang Gliding).

 Larry Brill flew his Sensor to Arroyo Grande.
 A little later in the cycle, SD watched Larry and Tim Riley (Smiley) mark the north and south edge of a NE/SE convergence running west over the Santa Ynez Valley.
 Splitting the difference, Tom cleared Vandenberg AFB with 10K, going 5 miles out to sea past Jalama Beach and returning to Lompoc in the lower level onshore flow for landing.

-As a rookie paraglider pilot, Diablo set the current Pine Mountain PG record with a 139 mile flight to Trona on Saturday, August 28, 1999, on his DHV-2 Firebird Flame, the US foot launched OD record for a year, surpassing Will Gadd's Owens Valley flight by a mile.
+As a rookie paraglider pilot (with extensive H4 XC and Sailplane XC experience), Diablo set the current Pine Mountain PG record with a 139 mile flight to Trona on Saturday, August 28, 1999, on his DHV-2 Firebird Flame, the US foot launched open distance record that stood for a year, surpassing Will Gadd's Owens Valley flight by a mile.

 Diablo set the